Nazareth: 1950s–1970s

 In the first few years of its incorporation into Israel, Nazareth's affairs were dominated by the issues of land expropriation, internally displaced refugees and the hardships of martial law, which included curfews and travel restrictions.
 Efforts to resolve these issues were largely unsuccessful and led to frustration among the inhabitants, which in turn contributed to political agitation in the city.
 As the largest Arab town in Israel, Nazareth became a center of Arab and Palestinian nationalism, and because the Communist Party was the sole legal political group that took up many of the local Arab causes, it gained popularity in Nazareth.
 Arab political organization within Nazareth and Israel was largely stymied by the state until recent decades.
 Arab and Palestinian nationalist sentiment continue to influence Nazareth's political life.

 In 1954, 1,200 dunams of Nazareth's land, which had been slated for future urban expansion by the municipality, was expropriated by state authorities for the construction of government offices and, in 1957, for the construction of the Jewish town of Nazareth Illit.
 The latter was built as a way for the state to counterbalance the Arab majority in the region.
 Knesset member Seif el-Din el-Zoubi, who represented Nazareth, actively opposed the Absentees' Property Law, which allowed state expropriation of land from Arab citizens who were not permitted to return to their original villages.
 Zoubi argued that the internally displaced refugees were not absentees as they were still living in the country as citizens and wanted to return to their homes.
 Israel offered compensation to these internal refugees, but most refused for fear of permanently relinquishing their right of return.
 Tensions between Nazareth's inhabitants and the state came to a head during a 1958 May Day rally where marchers demanded that refugees be allowed to return to their villages, an end to land expropriation, and self-determination for Palestinians.
 Several young protesters were arrested for throwing stones at security forces.
-Martial law ended in 1966.

 On 5 January 1964, Pope Paul VI included Nazareth in the first ever papal visit to the Holy Land.
+Martial law ended in 1966.